MattiNieminen/dev-env/README.md

 My isolated and extendable software development environment with automated and repeatable installation.

 Implemented using Docker.
-Xorg server must be running on host for this to work.
+Host must be running Wayland for this to work.

 * Git (shared configuration with host).
 * Zsh (shared configuration with host).